Tyrrrz/CliWrap/Readme.md

 #### `WithArguments(...)`

-Sets the command line arguments passed to the child process.
+Sets the command-line arguments passed to the child process.

 **Default**: empty.